Skip to content

 The date to format.

-The style of the date string.
-If not provided, the default date style from the locale_catalog dictionary will be used.
+The template of the date string.
+If not provided, the default date style from the locale dictionary will be used.

 Returns: